 In particular, if $\gamma(a) = \gamma(b)$, then $\int_{\gamma} D_{\sigma} f = 0$.

 Proof.
-Using Lemma 13.5.5, assume without loss of generality that $\gamma$ is piecewise smooth.
-By the Chain Rule, $f \circ \gamma \in C^{1}([a, b]; F)$ with $D(f \circ \gamma)(t) = Df(\gamma(t)) \cdot D\gamma(t)$.
-In which case, by Proposition 13.7.2 and the Fundamental Theorem of Calculus,
+Using Lemma 14.5.5, assume without loss of generality that $\gamma$ is piecewise smooth.
+By the Chain Rule, $f \circ \gamma$ is piecewise $C^{1}$ with $D(f \circ \gamma)(t) = Df(\gamma(t)) \cdot D\gamma(t)$ on all but finitely many points.
+In which case, by change of variables formula and the Fundamental Theorem of Calculus,

 \begin{align*}\int_{\gamma} D_{\sigma} f&= \int_{a}^{b} D_{\sigma} f (\gamma(t)) \cdot D\gamma(t)dt \\&= \int_{a}^{b} D(f \circ \gamma)(t) dt = f(\gamma(b)) - f(\gamma(a))\end{align*}